gaetjen/penultima_ideas/README.md

 * Piece: ♔
 * Starts with 3 lives (one third of the classic cat's nine lives).
 * If it would be captured while having more than one life, it instead loses one life and moves one cell in any direction (defender's choice).

+#### Helicopter Parent
+* Piece: ♕
+* The Helicopter Parent takes the ♔ with them when moving
+* Follows the ♔ when it moves. (coordinate with the rules for ♔-piece. ♔-piece's movement shouldn't be too crazy)
+* recommended movement: like the queen (straight and diagonal, any distance)